Burginvest Research · Crude Oil Analysis · August 2024

 FRB's Actual Rate-cut Timing

 If rate cuts materialize, the transition from 'expectation to reality' may generate a broad risk-on shift across financial markets.
-This could be the largest trigger for capital inflows into crude.
+This could become a trigger for positive capital inflows into crude.

 II